League of German Girls: Training and activities

 The BDM used campfire romanticism, summer camps, folklorism, tradition, and sports to indoctrinate girls within the Nazi belief system, and to train them for their roles in German society: wife, mother, and homemaker.
 Their home evenings revolved around domestic training, but Saturdays involved strenuous outdoor exercise and physical training.
 The purpose of these activities was to promote good health, which would enable them to serve their people and their country.
 The "home evenings"—ideally to be conducted in specially built homes—also included world view training, with instruction in history.
 This instruction would include learning the Horst Wessel song, the Nazi holidays, stories about Hitler Youth martyrs, and facts about their locality and German culture and history.
 Physical education included track and field sports like running and the long jump, gymnastics (e.g. somersaulting and tightrope walking), route-marching, and swimming.
-The importance of self-sacrifice for Germany was heavily emphasized; a Jewish woman, reflecting on her longing to join the League of German Girls, concluded that it had been the admonishment for self-sacrifice that had drawn her most.
+The importance of self-sacrifice for Germany was heavily emphasized; a Jewish woman, reflecting on her longing to join the League of German Girls, concluded that it had been the admiration for self-sacrifice that had drawn her most.
 Members were also taught the Nazi Party's racial ideas.
 The League was particularly regarded as instructing girls to avoid Rassenschande or racial defilement, which was treated with particular importance for young females.

 Holiday trips offered by HJ and BDM – for example, skiing in winter and tent camps in summer – were affordable; children from poor families got subsidies.
 These offers were popular.

 The League encouraged rebellion against parents.
 Der Giftpilz presented the propaganda of a German girl being ordered to visit a Jewish doctor by her mother; the girl protested on the grounds of what she had learned at BDM meetings, and while at the office, remembered the warnings in time to escape being molested by the doctor.
 She then insisted that her mother admit that the BDM had clearly been in the right.